General DefinitionAny part of the decedent's estate not allowed to the decedent's spouse or descendants and not disposed of by will. Sec. 524.2-101.

 - If there is no surviving descendant or parent, to the descendants of the decedent's parents or either of them by representation;

-- If there is no surviving descendant, parent, descendant of a parent, grandparent, or descendant of a grandparent, to the next of kin in equal degree, except that when there are two or more collateral kindred in equal degree claiming through different ancestors, those who claim through the nearest ancestor shall take to the exclusion of those claiming through an ancestor more remote.
+- If there is no surviving descendant, parent, descendant of a parent, grandparent, or descendant of a grandparent, to the next of kin in equal degree, except that when there are 2 or more collateral kindred in equal degree claiming through different ancestors, those who claim through the nearest ancestor shall take to the exclusion of those claiming through an ancestor more remote.
 Sec.
 524.2-103.